Piezoelectricity: Polymers

 The piezo-response of polymers is not as high as the response for ceramics; however, polymers hold properties that ceramics do not.
 Over the last few decades, non-toxic, piezoelectric polymers have been studied and applied due to their flexibility and smaller acoustical impedance.
 Other properties that make these materials significant include their biocompatibility, biodegradability, low cost, and low power consumption compared to other piezo-materials (ceramics, etc.).
-Piezoelectric polymers and non-toxic polymer composites can be used given their different physical properties.

 Piezoelectric polymers can be classified by bulk polymers, voided charged polymers ("piezoelectrets"), and polymer composites.
 A piezo-response observed by bulk polymers is mostly due to its molecular structure.
 There are two types of bulk polymers: amorphous and semi-crystalline.
-Examples of semi-crystalline polymers are Polyvinylidene Fluoride (PVDF) and its copolymers, Polyamides, and Parylene-C. Non-crystalline polymers, such as Polyimide and Polyvinylidene Chloride (PVDC), fall under amorphous bulk polymers.
+Examples of semi-crystalline polymers are polyvinylidene fluoride (PVDF) and its copolymers, polyamides, and parylene-C. Non-crystalline polymers, such as polyimide and polyvinylidene chloride (PVDC), fall under amorphous bulk polymers.
 Voided charged polymers exhibit the piezoelectric effect due to charge induced by poling of a porous polymeric film.
 Under an electric field, charges form on the surface of the voids forming dipoles.
 Electric responses can be caused by any deformation of these voids.
 The piezoelectric effect can also be observed in polymer composites by integrating piezoelectric ceramic particles into a polymer film.
 A polymer does not have to be piezo-active to be an effective material for a polymer composite.
 In this case, a material could be made up of an inert matrix with a separate piezo-active component.

 PVDF exhibits piezoelectricity several times greater than quartz.
 The piezo-response observed from PVDF is about 20–30 pC/N. That is an order of 5–50 times less than that of piezoelectric ceramic lead zirconate titanate (PZT).
 The thermal stability of the piezoelectric effect of polymers in the PVDF family (i.e. vinylidene fluoride co-poly trifluoroethylene) goes up to 125 °C. Some applications of PVDF are pressure sensors, hydrophones, and shock wave sensors.

 Due to their flexibility, piezoelectric composites have been proposed as energy harvesters and nanogenerators.
 In 2018, it was reported by Zhu et al. that a piezoelectric response of about 17 pC/N could be obtained from PDMS/PZT nanocomposite at 60% porosity.
 Another PDMS nanocomposite was reported in 2017, in which BaTiO3 was integrated into PDMS to make a stretchable, transparent nanogenerator for self-powered physiological monitoring.
 In 2016, polar molecules were introduced into a polyurethane foam in which high responses of up to 244 pC/N were reported.

 Other materials

 Most materials exhibit at least weak piezoelectric responses.
-Trivial examples include sucrose (table sugar), DNA, viral proteins, including those from bacteriophage.
-An actuator based on wood fibers, called cellulose fibers, has been reported.
+Trivial examples include sucrose (table sugar), DNA, and viral proteins, including those from bacteriophage.
+An actuator based on wood fibers (cellulose fibers) has been reported.
 D33 responses for cellular polypropylene are around 200 pC/N. Some applications of cellular polypropylene are musical key pads, microphones, and ultrasound-based echolocation systems.
-Recently, single amino acid such as β-glycine also displayed high piezoelectric (178 pmV−1) as compared to other biological materials.
+Recently, a single amino acid, β-glycine, displayed a high piezoelectric response of 178 pm V−1 compared with other biological materials.

+Ionic liquids were recently identified as the first piezoelectric liquid.